HEAD OF SCHOOL

-Christy Durham is an educator with over 20 years of elementary and middle school teaching experience.
+Co-Founder of Sycamore School, Christy Durham is an educator with over 25 years of elementary and middle school teaching experience.
+She has taught at both public and private schools in the Los Angeles area.
 She holds a Master’s Degree in Educational Leadership and Policy Studies, as well as a Multiple Subject Teaching Credential.
 In addition to her work at Sycamore, Christy is active in promulgating her vision for change in education by presenting to other educators.
 She has presented at Archer School for Girls STEM conference, Playful Learning Summit, Games in Education conference, IndieCade, Intentional Play Summit, Online Educational Symposium for Independent Schools conference, and local public charter schools.
-Christy is currently co-founder and administrator of the Sycamore School, which is focused on revolutionizing education for the Twenty-first Century.
+Along with her fellow co-founder, she continues to promote the need for fundamental change in education through their podcast, Education X.0.
+Christy is currently Head of School at Sycamore School, which is focused on revolutionizing education for the Twenty-first Century.

 Born and raised in Mexico City, Karla moved to Pasadena, CA at the age of 13 where she remained through high school.
-After attending college at LMU, she had the opportunity to study abroad at Louvain-la Neuve, Belgium where she was able to meet people from a wide range of nationalities.
-Upon her return to the States she began to work in a variety of fields from a start-up in the sports industry to real estate development.
+After attending college at LMU, she had the opportunity to study abroad at Louvain-la Neuve, Belgium where she was able to meet people from a wide range of backgrounds and nationalities.
+Upon her return to the States, she began to work in a variety of fields from a start-up in the sports industry to real estate development.
 As a member of the founding team, Karla played a major role in building the foundation for the Sycamore School and continues to be a vital part of its success.
-Karla calls Santa Monica home where she lives with her husband, two adopted cats and some fish.
+Karla calls Santa Monica home where she lives with her husband, her adopted cats, and some fish.
 She enjoys learning through experience and is passionate about her family, friends, and animals.

 SCHOOL of MUSIC